ISCHEMIC STROKE / COMPLICATIONS

 Brain edema, intracranial hypertension

-- edema usually develops on days 2-5
+- edema usually develops between days 2-5

 - initially intracellular (cytotoxic)